Seminars are set during normal day-time hours (i.e. no evening classes).

 FAQ: Must Honours students take only 4000-level courses and Masters only 5000-level courses?

-Honours students may take either 4000- or 5000-level courses.
+Honours students may only take 4000-level courses.
 Masters students may take a maximum of two 4000-level courses (the remainder should be at 5000-level).
 All course choices are subject to the entry requirements of individual courses and the requirements of the programme for which students are enrolled,

 This information is applicable for students who are registered for a specific degree programme.